udioeater/guild-docs/artisan_roles/faq.md

 Are requirements tied to badges and/or microdegrees in StepItUp?
 [Issue #24](https://github.com/PillarTechnology/guild-docs/issues/24)
 : Loosely.

 Is there a recommended reading list?
-[Issue #26](https://github.com/PillarTechnology/guild-docs/issues/26) More generally, is there an index of recommended training materails?
+[Issue #26](https://github.com/PillarTechnology/guild-docs/issues/26) More generally, is there an index of recommended training materials?
 : This list is under construction at the moment.

 What happens if people are not doing a few of the items on the list?
 [Issue #28](https://github.com/PillarTechnology/guild-docs/issues/28)